Get News & Updates Directly To Your Inbox

 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

-The name of the disease comes from the word "endometrium,” which is the tissue that lines the inside of the uterus.
-In endometriosis, that same tissue is found outside the uterus, usually in the pelvis or fallopian tubes.
-Once there, it acts exactly as it would inside the uterus.
-In other words, it breaks down and bleeds through each menstrual cycle.
-However because the blood has nowhere to go, the areas surrounding the misplaced endometrial tissue becomes swollen and inflamed, eventually leading to scar tissue.
+Endometrial tissue lines the inside of the uterus.
+With endometriosis, that same tissue is found outside the uterus.
+It invades the pelvis and fallopian tubes.
+Once there, it acts like it does inside the uterus.
+It breaks down and bleeds during each menstrual cycle.
+When the blood has nowhere to go, the areas surrounding the tissue becomes swollen.
+This causes scar tissue.

-While the exact cause of endometriosis isn’t known, researchers believe there are combination of factors that lead to the condition including:
+While the exact cause isn’t known, researchers believe there is a combination of factors that lead to the condition, including:

-The most significant symptom of endometriosis is pain – either during intercourse or through the menstrual period, especially when it’s located in the abdomen or lower back.
-The level of pain, however, is not indicative of how severe the disease is.
+The most significant symptom of endometriosis is pain during intercourse and menstrual periods.
+Pain may be felt in the abdomen or lower back.

 The most common way to confirm endometriosis is through a laparoscopy.
-A small incision is made in the abdomen and the surgeon uses a small viewing instrument called a laparoscope to look at the internal organs for endometriosis.
-While there are treatments for endometriosis itself, there are a number of ways to treat pain and problems related to infertility.
-Keep in mind, different treatments work for different women, depending on age, severity and other factors.
+During the procedure, a small incision is made in the abdomen.
+The surgeon uses a small instrument to look at the internal organs.
+There are a number of ways to treat it.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.